sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 ## Extras
 Linus Torvalds needed more from [his DVCS](https://en.wikipedia.org/wiki/Git).
-Being the Linux kernel maintainer managing millions of lines of code and thousands of libraries there were some more important driving goals for developing Git[^2].
+Being the Linux kernel maintainer managing millions of lines of code and thousands of files there were some more important driving goals for developing Git[^2].

 - Security: in the sense that no one can corrupt or sneak in a change.
 - Be <i>fast</i>: at Linux kernel code scale, it is important that the DVCS will have performance in mind.